rodguti90/rodguti90.github.io/index.md

 </style>

-**Structuring Light's propagation** is an experimental and theoretical group at the LuMIn laboratory at the [Paris-Saclay University](https://www.universite-paris-saclay.fr/), [ENS Paris-Saclay](https://ens-paris-saclay.fr/) and [Centrale Supélec](https://www.centralesupelec.fr/).
+**Structuring Light's propagation** is an experimental and theoretical group at the LuMIn laboratory which is based at the [Paris-Saclay University](https://www.universite-paris-saclay.fr/), [ENS Paris-Saclay](https://ens-paris-saclay.fr/) and [Centrale Supélec](https://www.centralesupelec.fr/).
 We aim at studying and harnessing structured light for various applications, ranging from controlling its propagation in complex media to developing super-resolution imaging techniques.
 Our work integrates experimental optics, computational methods, and theory to control and understand structured light.
 The group is led by Dr. Rodrigo Gutiérrez-Cuevas, an Associate Professor at Paris-Saclay University.